 This chart reflects the number of pounds diverted from the landfill to the recycling market, or to be mulched, composted or re-used.
-Since its inception, the MMP has created a total of 199 Industrial Commercial and Institutional (ICI) accounts.
+Since its inception, a total of 199 Industrial Commercial and Institutional (ICI) accounts have been created.

 PERCENTAGE PER ACCOUNT TYPE